Apros7/GrammatikTAK/README.md

 * All other directories are modules built to solve a specific kind of error.

 ### New modules:
+You're a champ for building a new module :sunglasses:!
 When building a module please keep the following in mind:

 * As much of the code as possible should be done in the __init__ function to improve the speed of correction.